sagarkanake/PhotoUploader/README.md

  *  Languages Used : Python , javascript , Html , CSs .
  *  Framework Used : Python Django Framework , Django Rest Framework .
 # Getting Started
+ A photo Uploader application based on django framework .
+  All images are images stored in the respective user media directory. example : student/example@gmail.com/images-1.png (note : example@gmail.com is email id of login user )

  A multi user type login . each user has their own dashboard where they can upload multiple images . a models.Onetoone field is used to sepeatate admin , teacher , student.
 Simple task i.e a project with user register + Login .
 Register page has name, phone_number, email(unique=True) .Created a welcome page showing name of respective logged in user.
 ## Prerequisites :